bm-khan/Send-To-Discord/readme.txt

 To Install:
   - Unzip the "Send to Discord.zip" file or clone the repository somewhere on your computer
-  - Open up Google Chrome and enter "chrome://extensions" in teh address bar
+  - Open up Google Chrome and enter "chrome://extensions" in the address bar
   - Enable Developer Mode
   - Click the "Load unpacked" button
   - Open the folder with the unzipped contents of the "Send to Discord.zip" file or the cloned repository